U.N. launches probe of possible Syrian chemical arms attack

 Ban made clear the focus of the investigation he announced would be on the Aleppo attack.

-"I am of course aware that there are other allegations of similar cases involving the reported use of chemical weapons," he said, adding the United Nations would be cooperating with the Organisation for the Prohibition of Chemical Weapons and the World Health Organisation.
+"I am of course aware that there are other allegations of similar cases involving the reported use of chemical weapons," he said, adding the United Nations would be cooperating with the Organization for the Prohibition of Chemical Weapons and the World Health Organization.

 "My announcement should serve as an unequivocal reminder that the use of chemical weapons is a crime against humanity," Ban said.